DamianAtlass/fridge-sensor/readme.md

 -s : silent, deactivate buzzer \
 -o [float] : add (usually positive) offset to distance calculation (default: 0.5) \
--nomail : set if you do not wish to receive email notifications or do not have the .env setup -b [float] : set threshold for detecting of the door is only slightly open.
+-nomail : set if you do not wish to receive email notifications or do not have the .env setup -j [float] : set threshold for detecting of the door is ajar.
 Doing so will respond with more aggressive beeping very early.
 Pass a high negative number (like -500) to disable it (it is on by default)

 ## Run the script automatically when the device starts